-- The provider undertook quality assurance audits to ensure a good level of quality was maintained. - We saw audit activity which included health and safety, infection control, care planning, nutrition, skin care and medication.
-The results of which were analysed to determine trends and introduce preventative measures.
-For example, health and safety audits highlighted any concerns with the environment of the service. - Policy and procedure documentation was up to date and relevant to guide staff on how to carry out their roles. - People, relatives and staff spoke highly of the service and felt it was well-led.
+• The provider undertook quality assurance audits to ensure a good level of quality was maintained.

+• We saw audit activity which included health and safety, infection control and medication.
+The results of which were analysed in order to determine trends and introduce preventative measures.
+For example, health and safety audits highlighted any concerns with the environment of the service.

+• Policy and procedure documentation was up to date and relevant in order to guide staff on how to carry out their roles.

+• People, relatives and staff spoke highly of the service and felt it was well-led.
 Staff commented they felt supported and had a good understanding of their roles and responsibilities.
-The registered manager and staff told us that the care of people living at the service was the most important aspect of their work and they strived to ensure that people received high quality care. - Our own observations supported this and one person told us, "I would recommend this place to others for a respite stay".
-A visitor added, "The culture here is very good.
-[Member of staff] is amazing, they never go home until they have said goodbye".
+The registered manager and staff told us that the care of people living at the service was the most important aspect of their work and they strived to ensure that people received high quality, care.

+• Our own observations supported this and a relative told us, "My [relative] has been here for three or four weeks and it's been amazing.
+It was a frightening move, you hear such horror stories about these places, but it's been a calm transition.
+It's been a delight really".

+• The registered manager added, "We involve residents, their family and staff to the max.
+Not just in the home, but when we go out on activities as well".